510(k)

 2. the template automatically verifies that the pre-submission includes all required elements, and

-3. the inclusion of optional elements will encourage companies to provide more device details than they might otherwise provide.
+3. Including optional elements will encourage companies to provide more device details than they might otherwise provide.

 The PreSTAR also benefits submitters: